-The Center for Career Education & Professional Development: Discerning & Preparing for Who You Will Be
+The Center for Career Education and Professional Development: Discerning and Preparing for Who You Will Be

-The Center for Orientation, Transitions & Leadership focuses on the preparation, progression, and success of Providence College students from the moment they step onto campus.
+The Center for Orientation, Transitions and Leadership focuses on the preparation, progression, and success of Providence College students from the moment they step onto campus.
 The Center’s staff is dedicated to providing students a solid foundation for academic, personal, and professional excellence, and our various programs and leadership opportunities reflect this commitment.
-The Center’s programs include Advising & Registration Days and Fall Orientation for first-year students, the Dirigo Honor Society, the Leadership Fellows Program, the PC1G program for first generation students, and various other transition and leadership programs.
+The Center’s programs include Advising and Registration Days and Fall Orientation for first-year students, the Horizons program for first-year and transfer students of color, and international students; the Dirigo Honor Society, the Leadership Fellows Program, and two programs dedicated to supporting first-generation college students, PC1G and the Peer Mentor Program.

 The Office of Community Standards

 The Office of Community Standards helps students who have violated standards of behavior reconcile with themselves and the community.
 Guided by behavior change theories, Community Standards seeks to mitigate things preventing students from human flourishing.
 The office is committed to education, meaningful dialogue, accountability, and adherence to a disciplinary forum that is transparent, fair, and committed to student development.